-G. IBM continued to sell all of its products, parts, and services through the new company and continued to be the top supplier of that IBM no longer has to account for its
+G. IBM continued to sell all of its products, parts, and services through the new company and continued to be the top supplier of computers to South Africa after the "divestiture."
+As one IBM dealer explained at the time, "Nothing has really changed except that IBM no longer has to account for its presence in South Africa."